zeynepvera/zeynepvera/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm Zeynep, I'm currently expanding my knowledge in Socket Programming, Computer Design and Networks.

-Studying Software Engineering and love discovering new fields.
+I'm Zeynep,Studying Software Engineering and love discovering new fields.